-Estimated leakage rates through reinforced concrete are based on the analytical method by Fernandez (1994), assuming the ground surrounding the tunnel has a modulus of elasticity and permeability of 600,000 pounds (600 kips) per square foot (ksf) and 1.6 x 10-6 feet per second, respectively.
+Estimated leakage rates through reinforced concrete are based on the analytical method by Fernandez (1994), assuming the ground surrounding the tunnel has a modulus of elasticity and permeability of 600,000 pounds (600 kips) per square foot (ksf) and $1.6 \times 10^{-6}$ feet per second, respectively.
 Water leakage computations were based on effective soil pressures equal to zero, 0.5, and 1 tunnel diameters.
 Assuming no ground confinement to counterbalance, the internal operating pressures results in an unrealistic conservative design approach since the ground is expected to exert significant pressure on the tunnel lining.
-Assuming an effective soil pressure equivalent to 0.5 tunnel diameters results in a total maximum leakage of 1,287 gpm for Central Alignment Alternative (6,000 cfs) compared to 623 and 540 gpm for the Eastern and Bethany Alignment Alternatives, respectively.
+Assuming an effective soil pressure equivalent to 0.5 tunnel diameters results in a total maximum leakage of 540 gpm for the Project, respectively.
 Assuming one tunnel diameter of ground confinement results in no leakage occurring in any of the tunnels since the segments will be under compression.
-When leakage does occur it is considerable less on the Eastern and Bethany alignments due to lower net internal pressures caused by higher groundwater pressures.